How to Cite a Movie in MLA

 CITING A MOVIE WITH A FOCUS ON A CONTRIBUTOR

-If a specific contributor, such as a screenwriter or composer, is the primary focus of discussion, their name may be included at the beginning of the citation.
+If one particular contributor, such as the screenwriter or composer, is being mainly addressed, their name can be mentioned at the start of the citation.

 Citation |